-A major issue many people run into is a lost life insurance policy.
-Even though you know the policy exists, actually locating the policy can be extremely taxing.
+Even though you know a lost policy exists, actually locating it can be extremely taxing.

 The big reason for this is that no life insurance policy database currently exists.
 Though efforts are being made by the National Association of Insurance Commissioners, the locator tool is still far from perfect.

-Even then, the process is slow, taking upwards of 3 months.
-You’re probably much better off doing the legwork yourself.
+Even then, the process is slow, taking upwards of 3 months, so you’re probably much better off doing the legwork yourself.

 Here are the tools you need to quickly and efficiently find lost life insurance policies.

-If you know the insurance company, look for a document which is bound in the same colors, for example.
-If the brand color is blue, look for a blue-bound policy.
+If you know the insurance company, look for a document which is bound in the company colors.
+If the brand color is blue, for example, look for a blue-bound policy.

-Of course, today, some policies are delivered electronically, so this isn’t always the case.
+Of course, today, some policies are delivered electronically, so you might not be able to find a hard copy.

-While we do recommend always getting a paper copy, if you choose not to, make sure it is listed in your will.
+While we do recommend always getting a paper copy, if you choose not to, make sure the policy is listed in your will.